John-E-Davidson72/-https-John-E-Davidson72.github.io/projects.md

 Need to give [pythonanywhere](https://eu.pythonanywhere.com/) a shout here - their free tier is great for quick deployments of Python apps - also great for on-the-fly tweaks post deployment.

-Have some plans for this one;
+Have some plans for this app;

 * Build out - add WTForms, CSRF, persistence layer + login / sessions / user management
 * Add extra functionality - currency selection + add other app modules such as ROI calculation